To date, Agile Mind has served more than 2.3 million students and 28,000 educators. Here is how we approach our work.

 Agile Mind course programs are much more than a digital curriculum.
 They are a complete set of tools to help teachers work more effectively and to help students take responsibility for their learning:

 More than a decade of research shows that a comprehensive alignment of instructional resources correlates positively and powerfully to improved student achievement and teacher satisfaction.
 For details on Agile Mind course programs, click here.

 Agile Mind programs were explicitly designed to equip teachers with resources worthy of the challenges they face every day.
 We use 21st century technologies to provide the tools, knowledge, and support teachers need to elevate their practice for all of the students they serve.
 For more information on our supports for teachers, click here.

-Agile Mind mathematics and science programs have all been designed to incorporate knowledge from research on these non-cognitive factors and their effect on how students learn.
-These concepts are put into practice in our family of Academic Youth Development programs.
-Learn more about our Academic Youth Development programs.
+Core to Agile Mind’s pedagogical approach is the knowledge that 21st century skills (also called “non-cognitive factors”), such as motivation, positive self-belief, and productive persistence, are fundamental to a student’s success in school, college, and career.
+Agile Mind mathematics and science programs are all designed to incorporate breakthrough findings in the learning sciences, neuroscience, and psychology on these non-cognitive factors and their effect on how students learn.
+These concepts are explicitly taught in our family of Academic Youth Development programs.

-Every Agile Mind course program encompasses hundreds of formative assessments, most of which can be automatically graded and reported in real time, enabling teachers to use data to impact instructional decisions in the moment.
-To date, more than two million students have engaged more than one billion times with our embedded assessment tasks.
+A rich body of research indicates that formative assessment—in which teachers collect and analyze data on student progress to inform instructional decisions over the course of a lesson, unit or marking period—produces greater growth in student achievement above virtually any other improvement effort.
+Every Agile Mind course program encompasses thousands of formative assessments, most of which can be automatically graded and reported in real time, providing instantaneous, targeted feedback for learners while enabling teachers to use data to impact instructional decisions in the moment.
+To date, more than 2 million students have engaged more than 1 billion times with our embedded assessment tasks.